DX View

 local noise it might be possible, but it's

-going to be difficult to setup and may need to
+going to be difficult to setup and may need

-At the moment I'm thinking of removing it, but
+bands.
+At the moment I'm thinking of

-I put it in front of the SDR, so I'm might
+removing it, but I put it in front of the

-leave it in the circuit for a bit to
+SDR, so I'm might leave it in the circuit

-investigate using it with the SDR to create a
+for a bit to investigate using it with the

-useful "PANADAPER".
+SDR to create a useful "PANADAPER".

 Antennas